dressel/ErgodicControl.jl/docs/trajectory_manager.rst

 Dynamics
 ===========
-Linear Dynamics are common and easy to set up:
+Linear dynamics are common and easy to set up:
 ::

     tm.dynamics = LinearDynamics(A,B)